 FORKOFF prices on qualified views ($0.003 CPQV) instead of raw views (CPM).
 Every view runs through a four-stage qualification gate: watch-time threshold, geo match against the brief, brand-safety policy match, traffic-validity check (botnet, view-farm, click-fraud filters).
 Views that fail any gate do not count toward the bill.
 Per-view reason codes ship in a CSV/JSON ledger handed to the brand at campaign close.
 The audit ledger is the artifact a CFO or treasury team needs to recognise the spend.

 Output cadence is 100+ qualified clips per week per campaign.
 Brand-safety policy is set at brief acceptance and includes sanctioned-region exclusions, category-specific creative rules (no medical claims, no return guarantees), and a written settlement window.
-Per-niche surfaces inside the FORKOFF lane include twitch clipping, podcast clipping, and tiktok clipping.
+Per-niche surfaces inside the FORKOFF lane include Twitch clipping and podcast clipping.

 See the full service details at /clipping-agency.
 The agency-vs-marketplace breakdown sits at /clipping-agency-vs-marketplace.